ajorians/Ansible-PiSetups/README.md

 ## Usage
 You can run a playbook on a subset of the machines like so: ansible-playbook -i inventory.ini BasicSetupSteps.yml --ask-vault-pass --limit 'asterisk'

+## Files
+Task/* - Tasks Playbooks.
+Some tweaked for a particular host; should probably make generic Docker/* - Specific Playbooks that setup a Docker container Backups/* - Playbooks that configure backing up or restoring from a backup

+BasicSetupSteps.yml - Playbook with setup that all machines ought to be using.